adaamhimself/CollectionManager/README.md

 /api/item/editItem

 # How to make requests to the web service
-Note: json web token must be sent with all of these requests.
+Note: json web token must be sent with all requests except for registration and login.

 **Create a new collection**
 /api/collection/createCollection